IDLE

 IDLE (short for Integrated Development and Learning Environment) is an integrated development environment for Python, which has been bundled with the default implementation of the language since 1.5.2b1.
 It is packaged as an optional part of the Python packaging with many Linux distributions.
 It is completely written in Python and the Tkinter GUI toolkit (wrapper functions for Tcl/Tk).

 IDLE is intended to be a simple IDE and suitable for beginners, especially in an educational environment.
 To that end, it is cross-platform, and avoids feature clutter.

-According to the included README, its main features are:
+According to the included README and the online IDLE documentation, its main features are: